 Description: Primarily helping with office tasks and occasional set-up for council meetings.

-Description: Volunteer Opportunities are available throughout the year for various sporting events including Track & Field, Golf, Soccer, Endurance Events and more.
-UNDER 18 PARENT IS REQUIRED TO BE PRESENT.
+Description: Volunteer Opportunities are available throughout the year for various sporting events including Track & Field, Golf, Soccer, Endurance Events, Special Olympics and more.

 145 East Edgewood Dr. Lakeland, FL 33803